blutherRVA/HangFish/SUGGESTIONS.md

 # Suggestions

+I'm pretty impressed with what you've done here, the rest of this document will focus on how to improve it.
 I'm mostly going to provide feedback on version 3 of your script since you have the most code there

 ## Naming Files: use `kebab-caseed-file-names.py` to name your files